VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

 cd proteomics_core_pipelines
 ```

-From there, start another R session and the environment will be automatically installed.
-Alternatively, if the automatic installation does not happen for whatever reason then run the following:
+From there, start another R session and run the following:
 ```R
 library(renv)
 renv::restore()